 The specified torque range is normally found by an iterative design process whereby the margins of safety are calculated for each relevant failure mode.

-The maximum and minimum applied torques, Mapp,max and Mapp,min, should first be calculated taking into account the torque measurement accuracy.
+It is important to first calculate the maximum and minimum applied torques, Mapp,max and Mapp,min, taking into account the torque measurement accuracy.
 The most common way to specify these torque levels is to calculate them relative to a nominal applied torque, Mnom.
-Annex AAppendix A recommends starting values of nominal torque, Mapp,nom, for some of the most commonly used fasteners.
+Annex A recommends starting values of nominal torque, Mapp,nom, for some of the most commonly used fasteners.

-Two methods are presented 6.3.2.26.3.2.3below for calculating the preload range based on the torque range:
+Two methods are presented in sections 6.3.2.2 and 6.3.2.3 for calculating the preload range based on the torque range:

 Experimental Coefficient Method, and